0xWDG/DynamicUI/README.md

 ### Playground Application:

-In the directory `Playground` is a Xcode project to build the [Playground Application](#Playground)
+In the directory `Playground` is a Xcode project to build the [Playground Application](#Playground) The playground application is available for macOS, iOS, watchOS, tvOS and visionOS.

 ### Supported View Types: